ummarikar/agent-extension/README.md

-# LinkedIn Scraper Agent
+# Web Scraper Agent

-An AI-powered Chrome extension that scrapes LinkedIn to find company employees and school alumni using Azure OpenAI and Bright Data MCP server.
+An AI-powered Chrome extension for general web scraping and data extraction, with specialized capabilities for LinkedIn profile discovery.
+Built using Azure OpenAI and Bright Data MCP server.

 ## Overview

-This browser extension provides an intelligent agent that can automatically discover and collect LinkedIn profiles of people associated with companies or schools.
-It uses Azure OpenAI's responses API with tool calling to orchestrate web scraping, navigation, and data extraction across LinkedIn pages.
+This browser extension provides an intelligent agent that can scrape any website and extract structured data.
+It uses Azure OpenAI's responses API with tool calling to orchestrate web scraping, navigation, and data extraction.
+The agent includes specialized tools for LinkedIn tasks such as discovering company employees and school alumni.

 ## Features

-- **Autonomous LinkedIn Navigation**: Automatically navigates LinkedIn pages and extracts data
-- **Company Employee Discovery**: Finds current and past employees of any company
-- **School Alumni Discovery**: Finds alumni of any school or university
+- **General Web Scraping**: Extract data from any website using Bright Data MCP tools
+- **LinkedIn Specialization**:
+  - Discover company employees (current and past)
+  - Find school/university alumni
+  - Extract profile information
+  - Automated LinkedIn navigation
 - **Conversation Memory**: Maintains context across multiple queries in the same session
 - **Multi-turn Tool Execution**: Iteratively calls tools until task completion
 - **MCP Server Integration**: Uses Bright Data MCP server for advanced web scraping